frappe/erpnext_documentation/user/manual/en/human-resources/employee.md

 ### 3.7 Contact Details

 Employee's Contact information such as Mobile Number, Current and Permanent Address, Personal and Company Email ID can be captured here.
-In the Preferred Email ID field, either the the Company Email, Personal Email or User ID of the Employee can be selected depedning on the user's preference.
+In the Preferred Email ID field, either the the Company Email, Personal Email or User ID of the Employee can be selected depending on the user's preference.

 ### 3.8 Personal Details